SamuelSGSouza/STC-converter/README.md

 # STC-converter
-A python library that converts speak to python commands
+A python library that converts speak to python commands.
+**important**: The library is still in development and may not work as expected.

 ## Installation
 ```bash